← All workflows

 How does CaseMark handle position conflicts between coalition organizations?

 CaseMark enforces a single-pen governance model where lead counsel controls the narrative and final text.
-Coalition members provide input and review through controlled circulation rounds, but the AI maintains version control and prevents the proliferation of competing drafts that typically derails coalition briefs.
+Coalition members provide input through structured channels, but version proliferation is prevented by maintaining one authoritative draft with tracked contributions.

 Related